JIAR-CAP/intro-to-github/README.md

 ## Pull changes from GitHub

-Make a change to the README on GitHub, then commit via UI.
+Make a change to the README file on GitHub, then commit via UI.
 Navigate to GHD and click "Fetch origin".

 ## Fork an existing GitHub repo